chrisisth/PokemonGo-Automate-Flows/Send or open presents/readme.md

 2. **Operation**: The flow will automatically send gifts within the game.

 3. **End**: To stop the operation, simply press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
+To stop the flow, you need to manually stop it in the Automate app.

 ### Features